 Start on all fours on the floor.
 With your hands staying where they are, move your hips back until your bottom rests on your heels.
 Look down at the floor and hold the position.
 Relax and repeat.
 This stretch works your middle, lower back and shoulder muscles.
-It’s a very calming pose that you may find yourself wanting to stay in for a while!
+It’s a very calming pose.

 Start on all fours with your hands directly below your shoulders and your knees directly below your hips.
 Look toward the floor as you tuck your pelvis and round your back toward the ceiling.
 The cat stretch lengthens your spine and stretches your neck and back muscles.

 Start on the floor, on your back.
 Loop a strap around one foot.
-Without bending the knee, gently raise that foot toward the ceiling until your leg is perpendicular to the floor (or as close to perpendicular as is comfortable).
-Be sure to keep your other leg extended and flat on the floor.
-Stretch, relax, repeat and switch legs.
+Without bending the knee, raise that foot toward the ceiling until your leg is perpendicular to the floor (or as close as is comfortable).
+Keep your other leg extended and flat on the floor.
 This stretch works your hamstrings and calf muscles.
+Relax and switch legs.

 Add Stretching to Your Daily Routine